Showing posts with label Ac-225. Show all posts

 Use only when there is significant PSMA-avidity

 Damage to normal, healthy tissue increases when there is insufficient PSMA-avid tumor tissue to attach to.
 Gaertner et al. found that across 135 patients, uptake by normal tissues of the salivary glands, tear ducts, kidneys, and other vital organs was significantly reduced in men with high tumor load.
-Gafita et al. confirmed this "tumor sink" effect.
+Gafita et al. and Burgard et al. confirmed this "tumor sink" effect.
 While it is true for many pharmaceuticals that earlier use is more effective and less toxic, there is a balance to be struck between the tumor-killing effect and toxicity for the PSMA-targeted radiopharmaceuticals.
 We have seen that such treatment can be too late as well, when new metastases lose PSMA-avidity (see this link).
+It may be a good idea to reduce dose for low tumor volume.

 Mix Lu-177-PSMA-617 and Ac-225-PSMA-617